 The list of plant competencies has been growing at a considerable pace in recent years.
 Plants can, not only learn and memorize, but also make decisions and solve complex problems.
-They can sample and integrate in real time many different biotic and abiotic parameters, such as humidity, light, gravity, temperature, nutrient patches and microorganisms in the soil, and many more, courtesy of a highly sophisticated sensorimotor system (Hodge, 2009; Trewavas, 2009; Baluška and Mancuso, 2013) that includes proprioception (Bastien et al., 2013; Dumais, 2013), with sensory information being transduced via a number of modalities.
-More distant aspects of their vicinity are also brought in.
-Plants can anticipate competition for resources, growing differentially depending upon the future acquisition of minerals and water (Novoplansky, 2015).
-They exhibit self-recognition and territoriality (Schenk et al., 1999), being able to tell apart own from alien, directing their movements towards their targets of interest (Gruntman & Novoplansky, 2004).
-Plants can communicate aerially (via released volatile organic compounds-VOCs-Dicke et al., 2003; Baldwin et al., 2006) with members of their own kind and with members of other species.
-They can even communicate bioacoustically, making and perceiving 'clicking' noises (Gagliano et al., 2012).
-Some plants can tell vibrations caused by predators apart from innocuous ones (wind or the chirps of insects), eliciting chemical defenses selectively (Appel and Cocroft, 2014).
-In a sense, plants can see, smell, hear, and feel (Chamovitz, 2012).
+They can sample and integrate in real time many different biotic and abiotic parameters, such as humidity, light, gravity, temperature, nutrient patches and microorganisms in the soil, and many more, courtesy of a highly sophisticated sensorimotor system (Hodge 2009; Trewavas 2009; Baluška and Mancuso 2013) that includes proprioception (Bastien et al. 2013; Dumais 2013), with sensory information being transduced via a number of modalities.
+Furthermore, plants can anticipate competition for resources, growing differentially depending upon the future acquisition of minerals and water (Novoplansky 2016).
+Plants also exhibit self-recognition and territoriality (Schenk et al. 1999), being able to tell apart own from alien, directing their movements towards their targets of interest (Gruntman and Novoplansky 2004).
+Plants can communicate aerially (via released volatile organic compounds-VOCs-Dicke et al. 2003; Baldwin et al. 2006) with members of their own kind and with members of other species.
+They can even communicate bioacoustically, making and perceiving 'clicking' noises (Gagliano et al. 2012).
+Some plants can tell vibrations caused by predators apart from innocuous ones (wind or the chirps of insects), eliciting chemical defenses selectively (Appel and Cocroft 2014).
+In a sense, plants can see, smell, hear, and feel (Chamovitz 2012).

-In order to study this set of competencies (for a survey, see Calvo & Keijzer, 2011), plant neurobiology relies on pressing questions from plant electrophysiology, cell and molecular biology, biochemistry, evolutionary and developmental biology, ecology, and related disciplines.
+In order to study this set of competencies (for a survey, see Calvo and Keijzer 2011), plant neurobiology relies on pressing questions from plant electrophysiology, cell and molecular biology, biochemistry, evolutionary and developmental biology, ecology, and related disciplines.
 But insofar as the target is cognitive phenomena (learning, memory, attention, decision-making, etc.) plant neurobiology transcends the individual scope of the constituent disciplines.
 In this way, it is not only the plant sciences that constitute plant neurobiology; resources from cognitive science and philosophy are central to such interdisciplinary project, if plant neurobiology is to maintain the study of plant intelligence well-focused.

-3. The place of philosophy within plant neurobiology
+3 The place of philosophy within plant neurobiology